snowdj/R-code-for-Adaptive-experimental-design-for-policy-choice-/ThompsonHierarchical/instructions.md

 **New wave**: Columns labeled
 * *covar1, covar2, ...* (same as previous data)
 * Any other variables, which will be ignored by the app, but might serve as identifiers in treatment dataset.

+**Replicate draws**: A larger choice will yield less random treatment counts, but results in slower computation.